School of Engineering

 Showing 31-40 of 40 Results

 Postdoctoral Research Fellow, Chemical Engineering

-BioMy research interests include computational mathematics, parallel algorithms, soft matter, complex fluids and statistical physics.
-During my graduate work, using polymer field theory and level set methods, I developed shape optimization algorithms for predicting the phases of polymeric materials with a free surface.
+BioMy research interests include computational mathematics, parallel algorithms, soft matter and stochastic calculus.
+During my PhD, using polymer field theory and level set methods, I developed shape optimization algorithms for predicting the phases of polymeric materials with a free surface.
 I recently developed parallel algorithms on distributed memory architecture for Accelerated Stokesian Dynamics (ASD) to simulate large-scale stochastic particle systems correlated through hydrodynamic interactions.
 I currently try to embed modern machine learning techniques to exploit the data generated by ASD simulations.
 I am also interested in stochastic calculus theory and applications.

 Nicholas T. Ouellette

 Current Research and Scholarly InterestsThe Environmental Complexity Lab studies self-organization in a variety of complex systems, ranging from turbulent fluid flows to granular materials to collective motion in animal groups.
 In all cases, we aim to characterize the macroscopic behavior, understand its origin in the microscopic dynamics, and ultimately harness it for engineering applications.
 Most of our projects are experimental, though we also use numerical simulation and mathematical modeling when appropriate.
 We specialize in high-speed, detailed imaging and statistical analysis.